 I then went to the secondary school.
 We could sit on benches here.
 This school had more teachers; one per class.

 Now, as well as being exposed to a number of other subjects, I began to learn new languages, alongside Urdu.
 There was Farsi, which seemed like Urdu; just stranger.
 It helped us to understand some of the writing of Allama Mohammed Iqbal, our national poet.
 We learned Arabic, so that we could understand the Holy Quran.
 We also learnt English.
-I didn’t know why we were learning this language; maybe it would help some of the boys when they went to Vilayat (meaning England; a derivative of Blighty), to join their fathers there.
+I didn’t know why we were learning this language; maybe it would help some of the boys when they went to Vilayat (meaning England; the source of word Blighty), to join their fathers there.
 Little did I know then that I too would soon be sent to England, to live with my older sister who had gone there after marrying my cousin.

 I then arrived in England, in 1970.
 I quickly learnt that being an immigrant here was not much fun.
 I only had to remember the abusive welcome I had received on my first day at school.
 I also realised that the languages I spoke did not count.
 The only thing that mattered was how good my English was